Not sure what an apostille is or how the process works? Scroll down for our apostille FAQs or call +1 (415) 655-9455 to talk with us directly.

 Which countries have signed the Hague Apostille Convention?

-As of July 2022, 122 countries have joined the Hague Apostille Convention.
-Accordingly, any of these countries will accept the apostille on your document:
+As of May 2023, 127 countries have joined the Hague Apostille Convention.
+Accordingly, any of these countries should accept the apostille on your document:

 🇦🇬 Antigua and Barbuda